taurusilver7/forge/README.md

 The designer has the dropzone & desgin sidebar.
 The sidebar has created form elements.
 Each element has another property sidebar component to customize the form element.

-Create form-elements, a collective elements components for all the form elements (text, heading, paragraph, Number field, textarea.,)
+Create form-elements, a collective elements components for all the form elements (text, heading, paragraph, Number field, textarea.,).
+Create a type for the elements going to be used in the form, formElementType.

+Create multiple form elements (that are either textfields or numberfields), each with properties of FormElement, to be used as multiple input elements in form builder.

+Create a SidebarBtnElement that populates each FormElement in the builder designer sidebar.
+Use dnd-kit to make the sidebarBtnElement draggable to the designer space.

+Create a drag-overlay beneath the Designer to render the drag elements in the designer.
+To check if there are dragged elements to render, create a custom hook to monitor drag operations like onDragStart event listeners.

+Use a state in Designer to stall the dragged element from sidebar in the designer.

 ## Deploy on Vercel